jhviggo/world-of-zindria/Session notes/Session 48 day 83.md

 We ask Messina about here abilities and she summons her bone [[Soulknife]] she uses in combat.
 She's a rogue-like druid.
 I try to listen for the voice I heard in my vision.
 The people around me have quite a refined accents but the voice in my vision was from an older man not from here.
 Messina knows that he sounds like [[Detric Ironbark]], one of the counselers of the [[Aborial counsel]].
 The third circle is called the [[Deep Root Keepers]].
 We decide that tomorrow we'll get up early, get breakfast, go shopping and then head into the woods towards the Grass Blades.
+As we go north north-west to get to the old bridge which leads into Ashbalt Forest.